+- o Dose

-- d.
-Dose - e.
-Dosage form - f.
-Route of administration - g.
-Directions of use - h.
-Duration of therapy - 5.
-Demonstrate the ability to make appropriate recommendations to patients regarding self-care.
-(Outcomes: 2, 3,5 & 9) (CAPE 1.1 & 2.1) - a.
-Recommend nonprescription medications - Use QuEST/SCHOLAR process - b.
-Recommend appropriate dietary supplement information - c.
-Advise in proper use of home diagnostic devices - d.
-Demonstrate and assess appropriate use of medications and related devices - e.
-Recommend non-pharmacologic strategies for health and wellness - 6.
-Communicate information about the disease and drug therapy to the physician, nurse, other healthcare professionals and the patient, which shall include, but not be limited to: (Outcomes: 3,4, 5 & 9) (CAPE: 3.5, 3.6, & 4.4) - a.
-Assessment of patient's health beliefs - b.
-Assessment of patient's health literacy - c.
-Accurately transcribe verbal prescription orders (e.g. new orders or transfers) - Effective verbal communication when advising, counseling, and educating patients about their medications - e.
-Prescription the Student shall demonstrate ability to: - Establish a dialogue with patients concerning medications to: - 1.
+- Dosage form

+- Route of administration

+- Directions of use

+- Duration of therapy

+- 6. Demonstrate the ability to make appropriate recommendations to patients regarding self-care.

+(Outcomes: 2, 3,5 & 9) (CAPE 1.1 & 2.1)

+- Recommend nonprescription medications - Use QuEST/SCHOLAR process - o Recommend appropriate dietary supplement information - Advise in proper use of home diagnostic devices - Demonstrate and assess appropriate use of medications and related devices - Recommend non-pharmacologic strategies for health and wellness - 7.
+Communicate information about the disease and drug therapy to the physician, nurse, other healthcare professionals and the patient, which shall include, but not be limited to: (Outcomes: 3,4, 5 & 9) (CAPE: 3.5, 3.6, & 4.4) - Assessment of patient's health beliefs - Assessment of patient's health literacy - Accurately transcribe verbal prescription orders (e.g. new orders or transfers) - Effective verbal communication when advising, counseling, and educating patients about their medications - Prescription the Student shall demonstrate ability to: - Establish a dialogue with patients concerning medications to: - 1.
 Clarify proper medication dosing and directions of use - 2.
 Clarify length of therapy and refill information - 3.
 Review potential medication side effects and action(s) by patient when they occur - 4.
 Handle difficult patients and/or difficult situations (e.g., mis-filled prescriptions) - 5.
 Counsel patients on sensitive issues - 6.
 Able to apply cultural and social factors to communication and plan development - 7.
-Verify the patient knows who to contact with questions or if specific medication-related issues arise - f.
-Non-Prescription medications including natural products The student shall demonstrate the ability to: - Respond to patient's questions - Determine if the patient is a self-care candidate using the QuEST/SCHOLAR process - Recommended and counsel the patient on a self-care product if the patient is deemed to be a good self-care candidate - Verify the patient knows who to contact with questions or if specific medication-related issues arise - Assist patients with the selection of an appropriate medication for self-use - Effective, concise written communication - Demonstration and assessment of appropriate use of medications and related devices - g.
-Non-pharmacologic - Develop and communicate an appropriate non-pharmacologic treatment plan (i.e. diet, exercise, sleep hygiene, home monitoring, etc.) based on patient specific factors (i.e. age, diet, work schedule, financial resource available, etc.)
+Verify the patient knows who to contact with questions or if specific medication related issues arise - Non-Prescription medications including natural products The student shall demonstrate the ability to: - Respond to patient's questions - Determine if the patient is a self-care candidate using the QuEST/SCHOLAR process - Recommended and counsel the patient on a self-care product if the patient is deemed to be a good self-care candidate - Verify the patient knows who to contact with questions or if specific medication-related issues arise - o Assist patients with the selection of an appropriate medication for self-use - o Effective, concise written communication - Demonstration and assessment of appropriate use of medications and related devices Non-pharmacologic - Develop and communicate an appropriate non-pharmacologic treatment plan (i.e. diet, exercise, sleep hygiene, home monitoring, etc.) based on patient specific factors (i.e. age, diet, work schedule, financial resource available, etc.)